linode/docs/docs/databases/postgresql/how-to-deploy-ha-postgresql-cluster.md

 ## Possible Next Steps

-While the setup as described in this guide should go a long way in making your Postgres deployment highly available, there are steps you can take to improve it further.
+While the setup in this guide should go a long way in making your Postgres deployment highly available, here are steps you can take to improve it further:

 1. Use a larger etcd cluster to improve availability.
 2. Use PgBouncer to pool connections.